 The ravaging effects of the coronavirus on consumers’ financial lives makes the help they offer more indispensable now than ever.
 Our member agencies’ certified credit counselors can help you navigate unsecured credit card debt, medical debt and payday loans. can discuss various remedies for homeowners experiencing financial hardships and can walk through student loan repayment options with you.

-If you are experiencing financial hardship, coronavirus related or not, an FCAA member agency would be happy to speak with you to discuss your unique situation and get you on the road to financial wellbeing.
+Please know that if you are experiencing financial hardship for any reason, coronavirus related or not, an FCAA member agency would be happy to speak with you to discuss your unique situation and get you on the road to financial wellbeing.

 Call 1-800-450-1794 to be connected to an FCAA member agency licensed/registered in your state.